-What do women with Hashimoto’s disease have in common when they come to my office?
+What do women with Hashimoto’s disease have in common.

 They are often struggling with infertility and miscarriage.
 By addressing the potential immune dysfunction upon the T-cells, we aim to rebuild new uninfected T-cells with our Immune Balancing Protocol that have improved fertility outcomes from 42% to 65% without moving to IVF and getting 96% of recurrent miscarrying patients to carry to term.
 As a sideline, patients have related improvement in their Inflammatory Bowel Disease, Primary Biliary Cirrhosis, Chronic Urticaria, Migraines, and FMS.
 Hashimoto’s thyroiditis or chronic lymphocytic thyroiditis is thought to be an autoimmune disease in which the thyroid gland is attacked by a variety of cell- and antibody-mediated immune processes.
 It was the first disease to be recognized as an autoimmune disease but this presumes the immune system is the primary inciting event.
 It was first described by the Japanese specialist Hakaru Hashimoto in Germany in 1912.

 The literature has suggested causes of Hashimoto’s to be related to genes, gender, pregnancy, exposure to iodine or some drugs, radiation exposure and viruses such as HHV6.
 At IVF Phoenix™, I have been associating herpes viruses with adverse pregnancy outcomes since 2002.
 There are 9 viruses in the human family.
 HSV1 and 2 are well known to the public, but the most common herpes virus is varicella or chickenpox.
 (99.9%).
 The fourth virus is Epstein-Barr (EBV) or Mono and 95% of patients over 30 will have been exposed.